maelfabien/maelfabien.github.io/_posts/2019-1-7-storage.md

 ## Download AWS CLI

-For some operations like checking the volume of an S3 bucket, using AWS CLI is really useful.
+For some operations like checking the volume of an S3 bucket, using AWS CLI is useful.
 In your terminal, run the following command :
 ``` bash
 $ pip install awscli --upgrade
 ```